-Differing perspectives on money management is one of the most common causes of divorce.
+Differing perspectives on money management are one of the most common causes of divorce.
 Couples who’ve achieved financial harmony are more often successful, those who haven’t are more likely to get divorced.
 If you have concerns about the financial harmony of your own marriage, there are several key indicators that can help you better understand.

 When banks want to analyze their customer’s credit worthiness one of the first places they look is at their credit card bills.
 Credit cards are one of the most expensive ways to borrow money.
 People with good money management skills do everything possible to avoid ringing up high credit card balances, those with lesser skills are more likely to let max out their cards to the limit.

 Misuse of Bank Overdrafts:

 The secret about banks’ overdraft services is that they were never intended to be used as a line of credit, their purpose is to protect customers from the embarrassment and high service charges if they accidentally spend more than is in their account.
 People with good money management skills treat rarely invoke their overdraft service.
 If your husband uses your overdraft on a regular basis then it’s likely he’s in the need of a money management course.

 People who are skilled at managing their money understand the importance of saving money for a rainy day- financial advisors suggest it’s a good idea to save enough for six months of living expenses.
 Does your husband think it’s important to build up emergency savings?
 If not, it’s likely he doesn’t have good money management skills.